optional set of merging rules.

 For objects, each own property can be merged with different strategies.
 The

-is an object associating properties with merge
+third argument of merge is an object associating properties with merge

 functions.